Introduction to MyHDL¶

 The simulation produces the following output:

-% python greetings.py 9 Hello MyHDL 10 Hello World!
+$ python greetings.py 9 Hello MyHDL 10 Hello World!
 28 Hello MyHDL 30 Hello World!
-47 Hello MyHDL 50 Hello World! _SuspendSimulation: Simulated 50 timesteps
+47 Hello MyHDL 50 Hello World! <class 'myhdl._SuspendSimulation'>: Simulated 50 timesteps

 A module in Python refers to all source code in a particular file.
-A module can be reused by other modules by importing.
+A module can be reused by other modules by importing it.
 In hardware design on the other hand, a module typically refers to a reusable unit of hardware with a well defined interface.
 Because these meanings are so different, the terminology chosen for a hardware module in MyHDL is block instead, as explained earlier in this chapter.

 An instance in Python (and other object-oriented languages) refers to the object created by a class constructor.
 In hardware design, an instance is a particular incarnation of a hardware block, created by instantiating the block.
 In MyHDL, such as block instance is actually an instance of a particular class.
 Therefore, the two meanings are not exactly the same, but they coincide nicely.

 Normally, the meaning the words “block” and “instance” should be clear from the context.
-Occasionally, I may qualify terms with the words “hardware” or “MyHDL” to avoid ambiguity.
+Sometimes, we qualify them with the words “hardware” or “MyHDL” for clarity.

 Some remarks on MyHDL and Python¶